CKJS-FM

-CKJS (92.7 MHz) is a Canadian FM radio station in Winnipeg, Manitoba.
-It shares studios and offices with its sister stations CFJL-FM and CHWE-FM in Polo Park.
-It is the only multilingual radio station in Manitoba.
-It broadcasts in more than 20 languages: Bulgarian, Chinese, Filipino, German, Hindi, Hungarian, Irish, Hebrew, Polish, Portuguese, Punjabi, Spanish, Ukrainian and Vietnamese.
+CKJS (92.7 MHz) is a commercial FM radio station in Winnipeg, Manitoba.
+It shares studios and offices in Polo Park with sister stations CFJL-FM and CHWE-FM.
+It is the only multilingual radio station in Manitoba, broadcasting in more than 20 languages: Bulgarian, Chinese, Filipino, German, Hebrew, Hindi, Hungarian, Irish, Polish, Portuguese, Punjabi, Spanish, Ukrainian and Vietnamese.
 It also broadcasts blocks of Christian radio programming on weekdays and Sundays.

-CKJS has an effective radiated power (ERP) of 19,682 watts (35,000 watts maximum).
+CKJS has an effective radiated power (ERP) of 14,599 watts (24,000 watts maximum).
 The transmitter is in Duff Roblin Provincial Park just south of Winnipeg.

 History

 810 AM

 The plan for a multilingual AM radio station in Winnipeg was started in 1974 by Casimir Stanczykowski.
 CKJS 810 AM first signed on the air on March 25, 1975.
 It was Stanczykowski's second radio station, behind Montreal's multicultural station CFMB.

 In the 1980's it also boasted, for a very short time, a cutting edge alternative music program called Nightbeat.
 This program was responsible for promoting local talent and giving airplay to music that wasn't being played on mainstream radio.
 It was unusual for Modern Rock and other alternative music to be heard on commercial radio in this era.

 In 2006, the station was sold to Newcap Broadcasting.
 In May 2011, Newcap announced the sale of both CKJS and CHNK-FM to Evanov Communications, pending CRTC approval.
 The deal was approved on October 24, 2011.
 In November 2014, Evanov announced that it would acquire CFMB, which re-united both of Stanczykowski's stations under common ownership.